 8 remote work compliance tips

-In reviewing best practices for remote work compliance, Search Remotely as curated the following suggestions from the remote work experts:
+In reviewing best practices for remote work compliance, we have curated the following suggestions from the remote work experts:

 - To meet minimum wage and condition requirements, at the time of hire and subsequent routine check-ins, remote worker declaration of place of residence and/or place of remote work is in order.
 Further.
 Reviews of respective state level working conditions (mandated breaks, duration of the breaks and timing of work breaks) should be undertaken and followed.